Ananthakrishna-K-13/vpn/readme.md

     sudo wg show
     ```

     Look for: **latest handshake: X seconds ago** .
-If found good, we are on track, else some error.
+If found ,then good, else some error.

 2.  **Access the Hidden Webpage:**